Nitesh Kumar

 B.Sc.
 (Honours) Chemistry, St. Stephens College, Delhi, India (2015)

-What I work for: 100% clean energy, clean air and water, and new tools for complex data analysis.
+Current research direction: Solving problems related to clean energy, air and water, and developing new tools for chemical data analysis.

 AREAS OF INTEREST